juliandewit/juliandewit.github.io/_posts/2016-03-15-kaggle-ndsb.md

 Since every patient had around 10 slices that meant that I had to label around 2000 images.
 Once I got the hang of it using my tool I was able to label around 1 patient per minute.
 During the labeling I encountered many confusing cases that I still don't know how to label.
 I scanned youtube and many papers but there were no definate answers on the internet.
 In the end I decided to at least be consistent.
 If I would be consistent then in a later stage I could brush out systematic errors during the calibration phase.
 Below are a number of situations that were encountered.

 ![Labeling](/images/labeling.png)
 *Figure 3.
-Labeling cases.
-A. was easy.
-B. was harder since I did not know if only the white (bloodpool) should be annoted or that the tissue should be interpreted like sponge C. Chamber only partly surrounded by LV tissue D. and E. Uncommon cases that I did not know how to handle.*
+A. Easy.
+B. Harder since it was unclear if only the white (bloodpool) should be annoted or that the tissue should be interpreted like sponge C. Chamber only partly surrounded by LV tissue D. and E. Uncommon confusing cases .*

 After I trained a segmented on the 100 patients and made a first submission (#3 at that time while the competition was already 2 months underway my confidence of my approach grew.
 That motivated me to improve my segmenter and label more images.
 Most people call this boring work but I actually enjoyed the labeling.
 Even if you are out of ideas you still have the feeling that you are making progress.
 Also many high-payed overworked cardiac experts must devote a large portion of their time to this work.
 I figured that if I did my work right my effort would be neglectable to the effort that could be spared with the final solution.
 I did However notice more and more diminishing returns for every new batch I labeled.